Seteco/Somorrostro/Performance.md

 **Web clients accessing the data**
 - the duration of the charts in the dashboard
 - the number of charts refreshes requested
+- the compression level of the web responses

 ---